Healthy Homes Assessment Kingsley-Chatham

 Kingsley-Chatham Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is mandatory to all Kingsley-Chatham and New Zealand rental homes where it’s reasonably practicable to install.
+• Ceiling and underfloor insulation is compulsory to all Kingsley-Chatham and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and landlords have to keep records that demonstrate the compliance with each Healthy Homes Standards that apply or will be applied to their rental properties.
+• Property managers and landlords are required to keep records to demonstrate compliance with any Healthy Homes Standards that apply or will be in force to the rental property.

-• Private landlords and property managers should make sure their rental properties comply according to Healthy Homes Standards within 90 days of a renewal, new or a change in lease.
+• Private landlords and property managers are required to ensure their rental properties comply according to Healthy Homes Standard within 90 days of a new, renewed or varied Tenancy.

-• All the boarding houses (except Kainga Ora and Community Housing Providers with registered boarding household tenancies) must adhere to the Healthy Homes Standards regardless of the time the tenancy began.
+• All boarding households (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 From 1 July 2023